huseyinyilmaz/web_exporter/README.md

 ```

 ### With prebuilt binary.
 You can download the binary for your os from releases section in github.
-After getting the binary, just put the configuration next to binary you are good to go.
+After getting the binary, just put the configuration next to binary and you are good to go.

 ## FAQ
 ### How can I integrate it to prometheus: